Annemarie Bolduc

 Captured memories of the lost Sugar Pine Walk, from the first to the last steps...

 The iconic Sugar Pine Walk was located at Laurel Hill and was burned in the 2019-20 Dunn’s Road bushfires.
-The Sugar Pines are the tallest and most massive of all pine species and produce the longest cones of any conifer.
-Considered exotic in Australia as a native from North America, they were planted as a forestry industry trial in 1928.
-My hubbie took me on the site on a "date tour" when I came for my first visit in Oz and I have to admit I was very impressed.
+The Sugar Pines are the tallest and most massive pine species and produce the longest cones of any conifer.
+Considered exotic in Australia as a native of North America, they were planted as a forestry industry trial in 1928.
+My hubbie took me on the site on a "date tour" when I came for my first visit in Oz.
+I have to admit I was very impressed.
 I grew up surrounded by various species of pine woodlands in Québec but this reminded me more about the giant forests of the Canadian and American west coast.
 He had just finished cutting a short film where he shot many scenes on the forest site.
-Back then, no one else (as we know) really used it as a filming location.
-The site became one of the most popular highlights of the region for years as there was no other place like this in Australia.
-Photographers have been traveling to capture the magic forest plantation, especially in winter when snowing.
-Cinematographic productions took interest in the Sugar Pine Walk, and the movie The Daughter (with Sam Neil and Geoffrey Rush) and fairy tale short Sweet Tooth (narrated by Cate Blanchett), have featured the forest on the big screen.
+Back then, no one else (as we know) used it as a filming location.
+The site became one of the most popular highlights of the region for years.
+Photographers have been travelling to capture the magic forest plantation, especially in winter when snowing.
+Cinematographic productions took interest in the Sugar Pine Walk, and the movie The Daughter (with Sam Neil and Geoffrey Rush) and the fairy tale short Sweet Tooth (narrated by Cate Blanchett), have featured the forest on the big screen.
 The Sugar Pine Walk had been the muse of many photographers and filmmakers, and we are from those who participated in the immortalisation of this special place.
-In between rides from home in Tumbarumba and family farm in Batlow, we sometimes just stopped for a walk through the pines.
-Once stepping in the forest, time stopped, like a picture made through a lens.
+In between rides from home in Tumbarumba and the family farm in Batlow, we sometimes just stopped for a walk through the pines.
+Once in the forest, time stopped, like a picture.
 But there is no better souvenir than the ones taken with all our senses at 360 degrees.

 BEYOND THE LENS